• IMAC 2024 with researchers from University of Washington and more, including Ed and Thijs.

 Thijs, a Boeing International Fellow, wants to turn spidey sense into reality at U of Ljubljana.
 We are very excited and honored to collaborate with Prof. Janko Slavič.
 Many thanks to the support of Boeing Int.
 Fellowship, U of Washington and U of Ljubljana.

-• First place in SHaRC Week 2023
+• First place in SHARC Week 2023

 Ojasvi Kamboj and John Michael Racy took first place in the 2023 IEEE Radio and Wireless Week (SHaRC 2023) for their presentation on the dynamics of stingray wings.